lkwq007/stablediffusion-infinity/readme.md

 The project now becomes a web app based on PyScript and Gradio.
 For Jupyter Notebook version, please check out the [ipycanvas](https://github.com/lkwq007/stablediffusion-infinity/tree/ipycanvas) branch.

 Pull requests are welcome for better UI control, ideas to achieve better results, or any other improvements.

+Update: the project supports [glid-3-xl-stable](https://github.com/Jack000/glid-3-xl-stable) as inpainting/outpainting model.

 ## Setup environment
 setup with `environment.yml`